 Clarissa Darling's DIY-filled bedroom was an eclectic mix of daring design choices our parents would never have let us make.
 We lived vicariously through Clarissa's hubcap wall art and hand-painted checkerboard patterns.
 Oh, and that ladder up to the window that her guy friend Sam would crawl through?
 Yeah, we weren't allowed to have that either.

 Wall-to-wall carpeting and the vibrant primary color palette make Zac Morris' bedroom a classic.
 And as we all know, no '90s bedroom would be complete without the quintessential beanbag chair.
 Thankfully, nineties nostalgia is back in full force, making the beanbag chair suddenly stylish again.

 I think it's safe to assume that every kid who grew up watching '90s Nickelodeon dreamed of hanging out in Arnold's greenhouse-like bedroom.
 Arnold may have had to share his home with a dozen other boarders, but to us, his attic bedroom felt like a penthouse suite.

-Between the girl talk, diary peeping and dance routines, DJ and Stephanie Tanner somehow made sharing a bedroom seem surprisingly fun.
+Between the girl talk, diary peeping and dance routines, DJ and Stephanie Tanner somehow made sharing a bedroom seem surprisingly fun (but also, their room was the size of my first apartment, so I imagine that helps).
 That is, until season 5, when DJ decided she was too cool to live with her pesky little sister and moved into her own room.
 How rude!